Lama292929/Student-Marks-Prediction--for-Data-Science-Capstone-/README.md

 <h2> Installation </h2>

 You need to be able to work in a Jupyter Notebook on your computer.
-The following packages (libraries) need to be installed.
-The following packages (libraries) need to be installed: <br>
+The following packages (libraries) need to be installed.  <br>
 import numpy as np <br>
 import pandas as pd <br>
 import matplotlib.pyplot as plt <br>